Workplace Hazards at Medical Facilities

 Although medical facilities are meant to help people become healthy, they present several different dangers for employees.
 Powerful medications, diagnostic equipment with radiation, and the risk of contracting a dangerous disease are all potential hazards.
 This can lead to long-term damage to your health and wellbeing.

 If you have suffered an injury at work, you may be eligible to receive workers’ compensation benefits.
-To discuss your legal rights, contact a knowledgeable Raleigh workers’ comp attorney from Law Office of Sam Scudder, today at (252) 222-0227.
+To discuss your legal rights, contact a knowledgeable Morehead City workers’ comp attorney from Law Office of Sam Scudder, today at (252) 222-0227.

 Common Hospital Hazards

 Nurses, doctors, and other healthcare workers are responsible for handling potent drugs and powerful medical equipment.
 Additionally, they may have to work with patients who have chronic, contractible illnesses.
 Any of these can be dangerous to your safety and health.
 Common healthcare facility hazards include:

 - The risk of contracting blood-borne diseases like hepatitis, HIV, MRSA and others through accidental needle injuries

 - The chance of exposure to ionizing radiation from equipment like x-ray machines